Skip to main content

 Do you support Lokalise projects with per-platform key names?

-Yes, now this feature is supported as well!
+Yes, this feature is supported.

 What about support for right-to-left languages?